Hiding the Nginx version number

 Remove “nginx” in output

-If you want to remove this as well, you may want to compile your nginx manually.
+you may want to compile your nginx manually.
 Another option is to get creative and change the nginx binary with a hex editor.
 The downside is that these actions take a fair amount of time.

-Remove headers
+Remove headers via reverse proxy

 If you are using a reverse proxy, you can leverage this to remove some of the headers as well.
 For example with Varnish you can decide to delete some of the headers by unsetting them.